INTERIM HEAD COACH: Bill Sanchez, 15-10, 2nd season in 2014

 Head Coach: Tammy Silva, 6 seasons

-(taking sabbatical from coaching in the 2013 season, will continue as full-time faculty instructor)
+(continues sabbatical from coaching in the 2014 season, continues as PCC full-time faculty instructor)

 Current Career Record: 168-63, .727 win pct.